 SUMELA MONASTERY

 Sumela Monastery, within the borders of Altındere Village of Maçka District, was built on steep rock cliffs at the skirts of Karadağ Mountain which overlooks the Altındere Valley.
+Among the populace it is known as Virgin Mary Monastery.
+The location of the monastery proves the tradition that the monasteries were generally built outside the city, in forests, and nearby the waterside and caves.

 DURSUN ALİ İNAN MUSEUM